jboss-developer/jboss-eap-quickstarts/template/README.md

  * This quickstart uses Byteman to help demonstrate crash recovery.
 Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.md#install-and-configure-byteman)

-Start JBoss Enterprise Application Platform 6 or JBoss AS 7
+Start JBoss EAP 6.1
 -------------------------

 Contributor: Does this quickstart require one or more running servers?
 If so, you must show how to start the server.
 If you start the server in one of the following 3 ways, you can simply copy the instructions in the README file located in the root folder of the quickstart directory:

- * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+ * Start JBoss EAP 6.1 with the Web Profile

- * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Full Profile
+ * Start JBoss EAP 6.1 with the Full Profile

- * Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with Custom Options.
+ * Start JBoss EAP 6.1 with Custom Options.
 You will need to provide the argument string to pass on the command line, for example:

       `--server-config=../../docs/examples/configs/standalone-xts.xml`